Search

 Merino wool comes from the Merino breed of sheep, which originated in Spain in the 12th century.
 These sheep were selectively bred over centuries to produce an exceptionally fine and soft wool fiber.

-In the below video, Ben O’Meara from Huckberry takes us through an enlightening exploration of Merino wool, shedding light on its historical roots and modern applications in fashion and performance wear.
-He sprinkles in some product recommendations, too.
+In the video below, Ben O’Meara from Huckberry explores the history and modern applications of merino wool in fashion and performance wear.
+He also offers some product recommendations.

 Ben answers several questions and explains the qualities that make Merino wool a preferred choice for a wide range of clothing, emphasizing its softness, odor resistance, durability, and exceptional temperature regulation capabilities.